YeYan0304/UniMem-artifact/README.md

 #### NOTE:

-1. The results will be saved in folders named after the experimental section of the paper.
+1. The "run.sh" script would take a long time.
-2. The "run.sh" script would take a few times.
+2. The results will be saved in folders named after the experiment section (Section 4) in the paper.